Here’s the deal on free day at Shedd Aquarium Chicago.

 The Shedd allows you to bring in your own food and beverages.
 You can dine in the Marine Lunch Room off the main lobby in the basement or on the North and South outdoor terraces.
 You cannot dine anywhere they sell food such as Bubbles Mess or Soundings Cafe.

 If the weather’s nice you can head over to 12th Street Beach (south of the Planetarium) for a picnic or dine along the grassy slopes outside the Shedd and re-enter same day with your tickets.
 You can bypass the line to reenter.

-Take the water taxi
+Take the water taxi (in summer)

 I usually take the 146 bus to the Museum campus but if I’m at Navy Pier I take the water taxi which stops at the Shedd.
 It’s fast and fun and offers Instagrammable photos of the city skyline.
 Guide to Water Taxi’s.

 The Shedd Aquarium is located at 1200 S Lake Shore Dr, 312-939-2438.
 The first floor of the Shedd (the original building) is 225,000 square feet.
 When you add on the Oceanarium and other newer areas the whole Shedd is 480,550 square feet which is a lot of territory to cover.